Skip to Content

 Serving Suggestions

-When pairing this recipe the thing that you really are looking for is texture because the tomatoes, roasted fish and capers are all very soft.
+When pairing this recipe, the thing that you are really looking for is texture because the tomatoes, roasted fish and capers are all very soft.

 Crispy potatoes are a great addition, something like my roasted crushed new potatoes or Parmentier potatoes would work perfectly.